bluewave-labs/bluewave-dataroom/README.md

 BlueWave DataRoom is an open source DocSend alternative where you can share your files privately with anyone outside of your organization.

 Currently, BlueWave DataRoom is in its early stage of development.
-The current designs can be viewed [here](https://www.figma.com/design/GLFfhwOQeHmbcflgCTuMKA/File-Server?node-id=0-1&t=be2sQyhaO4ylDg6z-1).
+The current designs and the style guide can be viewed [here](https://www.figma.com/design/GLFfhwOQeHmbcflgCTuMKA/File-Server?node-id=0-1&t=be2sQyhaO4ylDg6z-1).
+Note that they are WIP.

 ![Frame 840](https://github.com/user-attachments/assets/b2345a66-037a-471b-b150-2f839559756b)